destinygg/destinypositions/docs/politics.md

 title: Politics
 ---

+## Political Discourse in General

+The reason that I got into politics in the first place was because I noticed a lot of bad arguments and faulty reasoning throughout online discourse.
+I support fact-based discussion, trying to be [charitable](https://en.wikipedia.org/wiki/Principle_of_charity) to the other side, doing at least a bare minimum of research on a topic before speaking about it, and not sensationalizing the news for a political narrative.

+To be fair, I have been streaming for over 10 years.
+You will be able to find plenty of times where I have used bad arguments, wasn't charitable, or didn't do a proper amount of research on a topic.
+But I do strive to live up to these ideals, and feel like I do a pretty good job most of the time.

 ## Omni-Liberalism

 In politics, it can be useful to know which particular ideology someone subscribes to.
 However, I do not fall perfectly in-line with any particular ideology.
 I describe myself as an *Omni-Liberal*, which is a made-up, tongue-in-cheek term to encapsulate the general position of: